-- •The weirdest things we learned this week: doctors drinking pee and telephones made of cats
+- •The weirdest things we learned this week: Feminist butter sculptures and America's first favorite pastime

 Stay up-to-date on all of humanity’s attempts to understand and experience the cosmos.
 What does the future of space travel look like?
 Is it ethical to colonize Mars?
 Why isn’t Pluto a planet?
 What are the stars up to?
 What made the moon, and what is it made of?
 Are we ever going to find life on other worlds?
 And what exactly is life, anyway?
 Meet the people—and robots—working to answer these colossal cosmic questions.
 ONWARD

 If it feels like the planet is under attack from all fronts, well, that's understandable.
 Our weather is turning more and more wild, our oceans are polluted with debris both massive and microscopic, and ecosystems everywhere are morphing into something new.
 But knowledge is the best defense.
 Learn what threatens the future of the planet—and how you can do your part to protect it.
 READ MORE

 Gene-edited embryos.
 Cancer vaccines.
 Face transplants.
 Microbiome hacking.
 Mind-controlled bionic limbs.
 Robotic surgeons.
 Welcome to health and medicine in the 21st century.
 Be the first to know about the most astounding advances in the medical world—and, more importantly, find out which of them might actually change your life.
 You’ll also find straight-forward answers to your burning health questions, and only the wellness tips that you actually need.
 OFF YOU GO